s-archer/reference-architectures/dns/readme.md

 - Threat Intelligence
     - Using a frequently updated list of threat sources and high-risk IP addresses, Threat Intelligence delivers contextual awareness and analysis of IP requests to identify threats from multiple sources across the Internet.
 The service draws on the expertise of a global threat-sensor network to detect malicious activity and IP addresses.
 - F5® Distributed Cloud Platform
-    - Built on a high-performance global anycast network to provide highly available and responsive DNS from our global points of presence (PoPs).
-The platform is protected by F5 DDoS mitigation services that protect against large-scale volumetric DDoS in real time, defending your DNS services.
+    - Built on a high-performance global anycast network to provide highly available and responsive DNS from F5's global points of presence (PoPs).
+The platform is protected by F5 DDoS mitigation services that protect against large-scale volumetric DDoS in real time, defending the DNS services.
+    - F5® Distributed Cloud DNS can be configured as Primary Authoritative DNS for your zone files or as a Secondary DNS with copies of your zone files that are read-only
 - F5® Distributed Cloud Console
     - Part of the global controller for F5® Distributed Cloud Platform - Using this SaaS console, customers can provision services, obtain global observability, centralise logs and metrics, and create customised dashboards.
 The Console provides self-service creation of API credentials, and APIs that can be used for automation or integration with external services like Datadog, Splunk, etc.
 - [Optional] DNS Hidden Primary Authoritative Servers